crawlem/balloons-inc/src/documents/terms.html.md

 Twisting is not done as a stage show but rather as an interactive, entertaining spectacle either in mix and mingle style or in a fixed location.
 If the client does not express a preference, the artiste will judge at the event, the best format to use.

 At public and large events, it is not possible to provide a balloon for everyone.
 Rich will try to judge the demand and choose the sophistication of the sculptures in accordance and allowing for the time constraint of the booking.
-Despite this, lengthy queues do often occur as Rich’s balloon models are so desirable.
+Despite this, lengthy queues do often occur as Rich's balloon models are so desirable.

 At parties / smaller events, if a balloon model is required for every guest, it is imperative that the client and artiste have agreed on how many people are in attendance.
 This is necessary to fulfil everyone within the specified time and to provide the best service.